If you are looking for ‘print on demand for fashion brands’, you’re…

 You must order sample products for two reasons: one, you’ll experience the customer journey first-hand; and two, you get to inspect suppliers.

-If you can draw satisfaction from the packaging, shipment times, and the product quality, your customers will probably experience the same.
+If you can derive satisfaction from the packaging, shipping times, and product quality, your customers will experience the same.

 If not, you can leverage Oberlo to contact the supplier to address your concerns.
-Better still, find other products or other suppliers to sell.
+Better still, identify additional products or suppliers to sell.

-The cost of your products will determine how much you set aside for order sample products.
+The cost of your products will determine how much you allocate to order sample products.

-Suppose each of your products costs about $20, and you order samples for five products; we’re looking at precisely $100.
+Suppose each of your products costs about $20, and you order samples for five products; the total comes to $100.

 At this juncture, let’s get back to our tally to set up a dropshipping business that now looks like this: